 Fourth, you have already chosen to read this page right now.

 Everything has a cost.
 The highest cost is time because nothing can get time back.
 When you are reading this page right now, you have already been spending the most precious resource of your life: time.
 You have already made the decision to spend this moment this way.

 When students join research teams, they may face the options of choosing topics.
 Here are some common misunderstanding about choosing research topics:

 Students decide research topics.
-Some students think research means disappearing from civilization for several years, coming out “crazy ideas”, and completely changing the world after they reappear giving the final oral presentations.
+Some students think research means disappearing from civilization for several years, coming out “crazy ideas”, and completely changing the world after they reappear.
 This is wrong.
 First, it is unlikely that you can disappear from civilization; you still need access to the Internet, right?
 Second, it is unlikely that you can come out crazy ideas alone.
 Third, even if you can come out crazy ideas, you need to validate the ideas and compare them with existing studies.
-Maybe some people have already done similar things.
+Maybe some people have already done similar things when you are hiding.

 Many students think not choosing any topic gives them the freedom to choose something else later.
 This is also wrong for multiple reasons:

 If you do not choose a research topic now, you may have no options later.
 If you want to attend a graduate school, research experience can be very helpful getting admissions (and financial supports).
 If you do not choose a topic, you may not receive the admission from the university you want to attend.
 As a result, you do not have the option of attending that university.

 If you do not choose a research topic now, you may not stand out in job interviews.
 As a result, you do not have the option of joining the company you like.

 Most important, if you do not choose a topic now, you may never know which topic you actually like.
 If you are an outsider, you do not know the good and bad things about a particular research topic.
 As a result, you have no information to make the best decision for you.